chanzuckerberg/napari-segmentation-workshop/content/preface/about.md

 Copyright (c) 2022 Chan Zuckerberg Initiative

-Permission is hereby granted, free of charge, to any person obtaining a copy of this course and associated documentation files (the "Course"), to deal the Course without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Course, and to permit persons to whom the Course is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this course and associated documentation files (the "Course"), to deal the Course without restriction, including without limitation, the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Course, and to permit persons to whom the Course is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Course.